 “He putteth down one, and setteth up another”: Literally, “This one he humbles, and this he exalts.”
 This is true alike of an individual or a nation.
 The word rendered “setteth up” is the same which is used in (Psalm 75:4-6), rendered “Lift up,” and “promotion.”
 The idea is, that in the matter of” lifting up,” or “promotion,” all depends on God.
 He is a sovereign, and he confers exaltation, whether of an individual or a nation, as he pleases.

 There would not even be an east or a west, had not God ordained it.
 Those who believe that their success comes from themselves, have an awful lot to learn.
 We have absolutely nothing to do with the nationality we are.
 We have nothing to do with the family we are born into.
 We have absolutely nothing to do about the sun coming up in the morning or a flood coming.
 All of these things are out of our hands.
 All of these things are controlled by God.
 It is even God’s decision whether you will take your next breath or not.
 Haughty mankind, bow before your maker who ordains all things.
 Even kings are kings, because God had it done.
 The wise will be thankful.
-Kingdoms rise and fall because the Lord tells then to.
+Kingdoms rise and fall because the Lord orders it.
 We know by the prophecies in the Bible that God not only knows the future, but actually sets up whoever he wants to as ruler.
 God is in total control of his creation.

 Psalm 75:8 “For in the hand of the LORD [there is] a cup, and the wine is red; it is full of mixture; and he poureth out of the same: but the dregs thereof, all the wicked of the earth shall wring [them] out, [and] drink [them].”

 “Cup”: The cup of wrath describes God’s judgment which He forces down the throats of the wicked (compare Job 21:20; Isa.
 51:17; Jer.
 25:15-29; Matt.
 20:22; 26:39).